CLASSIFICATION NO. 486

 Frequent interactions with offenders may result in occasional physical contact and exposure to hostile attitudes.

 Positions require frequent walking, standing, hearing, reaching, bending and participation in defensive tactics classes.
-Positions assigned to community work projects also require the ability to lift and carry objects.

 Valid First Aid/CPR Certification.